FeralInteractive/romeremastered/documentation/feature_guides/MiscellaneousTips.md

 * `monuments` is just straight 0-5 dice roll
 * `ruins` is just straight 0-5 dice roll
 * `ancient battlefield` is 1, if the location is the site of a famous battle (has a crossed swords icon on the campaign map)

+## Output Variables To Log

+If you want to dump a variables values to the log for debugging you can use something in the following format.

+`console_command check_persistent_var <variable name>`

+You should avoid using the `script_log` command as that dumps to stdout not the log file.